MERHAWI1987/Lab-Monitoring-System/README.md

 Obective:
-    The main purpose of this project to build a working prototype unit that can collect, detect, and send data to wireless device.
+    The main purpose of this project to build a working prototype unit that can collect, command, and send text to wireless device for warning .

 Hardware: